mrkkrp/markkarpov.com/tutorial/exceptions.md

   something like the `ExceptT` monad transformer.

-Thus, whether to return a result wrapped in `Maybe`, `Either`, or to throw an exception may be decided on how common the failure in question is and how much attention we want to draw to it.
-If the failure is common, it makes sense to force the consumer of the API to handle it in all cases for her own good (by wrapping in `Maybe`, `Either`, `ExceptT`, etc.).
-Otherwise, the exceptional case should be covered by throwing an exception, which works a lot like an implicit short-circuiting monad anyway, except it is neither visible nor the programmer is forced to think about it until he/she needs to.
+Thus, whether to return a result wrapped in `Maybe`, `Either`, or to throw an exception should be decided on how common the failure in question is and how much attention we want to draw to it.
+If the failure is common, it makes sense to force the consumer of the API to handle it in all cases for their own good (by wrapping in `Maybe`, `Either`, `ExceptT`, etc.).
+Otherwise, the exceptional case should be covered by throwing an exception, which works a lot like an implicit short-circuiting monad, except it is neither visible nor the programmer is forced to think about it until they need to.

-Other reasons to prefer throwing exceptions include:
+Other reasons to prefer throwing exceptions are:

-* preserving laziness (as we do not need to check constantly whether we have run into a failure and should short-circuit the execution or not);
+* preserving laziness, as we do not need to constantly check whether we have run into a failure and should short-circuit the execution;

-* more efficient code (the fact that code throws exceptions does not make it run slower).
+* more efficient code (the fact that the code that throws exceptions does not make it to run slower).

 Finally, sometimes it is necessary or convenient to make some function partial and signal an error that would indicate that the programmer made a mistake.
 We try hard to avoid these cases in Haskell, but sometimes one has to bite the bullet.
-In that case exceptions allow us to signal the error using functions like `error` and `assert`.
+In that case, exceptions allow us to signal the error using functions like `error` and `assert`.

 ## Throwing exceptions